devcontainers/spec/proposals/features-contribute-lifecycle-scripts.md

 As with all lifecycle hooks, commands are executed from the context (cwd) of the [project workspace folder](https://containers.dev/implementors/spec/#project-workspace-folder).

-All other semantic match the existing [Lifecycle Scripts](https://containers.dev/implementors/json_reference/#lifecycle-scripts) behavior exactly.
+All other semantic match the existing [Lifecycle Scripts](https://containers.dev/implementors/json_reference/#lifecycle-scripts) and  [lifecycle script parallel execution](https://containers.dev/implementors/spec/#parallel-exec) behavior exactly.

 ###  Execution

-Any Features that declare one of the aforementioned lifecycle hook properties will have their command executed _in parallel with any other Features, or user-contributed, lifecycle scripts_ during the target lifecycle point.

-> A consequence of executing scripts in parallel requires that operations in one script  do not block another.
-The execution order of individual lifecycle scripts within a given lifecycle hook is undefined, and any perceived ordering should not be relied upon.

-See here for more information on [lifecycle script parallel execution](https://containers.dev/implementors/spec/#parallel-exec).
+When a dev container is brought up, for each lifecycle hook, each Feature that contributes a command to a lifecycle hook shall have the command executed in sequence, following the same execution order as outlined in [Feature installation order](https://containers.dev/implementors/features/#installation-order), and always before any user-provided lifecycle commands.

 ## Examples